Robert Odell, Jr. likes to explore and examine the many mysteries of our world and universe.

 - antibiotic-resistant infections.

+In the classification of life, the domain Eukarya contains the kingdom of fungi.
 Fungi (FUN-guy) are multicelled organisms similar to plants.
 Fungi thrive and grow in warm and damp environments.
 That warm and wet environment can be a plant, animal, or you.

 Fungal infections include athlete's foot and yeast infections.
 A weak immune system can generate a severe fungal infection.

 Studies have shown that our bodies also harbor helpful fungi.
 According to biologist Dr. Bret S. Stetka, our bodies contain a menagerie of microbes.
 A growing number of researchers feel that beneficial fungi also inhabit our bodies in addition to good bacteria and viruses.
-The human "mycobiome" (fungal community) also has benefits to our health and aids in preventing disease.
+The human "mycobiome" (fungal community) also benefits our health and aids in preventing disease.

+Further examining the classification of life, we find that the domain Eukarya contains the kingdom of Protista.
+There are six kingdoms: Animalia, Plantae, Fungi, Protista, Archaea, and Bacteria.
+Protozoa are in the "kingdom" of Protista.
 Protozoa (pro-toe-ZO-uh) are kind of like bacteria but only more substantial in size.
 They are one-celled organisms that contain a nucleus and other cell structures.
 Protozoa are similar to plant and animal cells.

 Protozoa are also parasites.
-Parasites survive inside of another living thing such as a plant, animal, or you.
+Parasites survive inside of another living thing, such as a plant, animal, or you.
 The deadly disease of malaria occurs when protozoa grow inside and destroy red blood cells.
 Even more alarming is that some protozoa can live a very long time in harsh environments outside of the human body.

 As harmful as some protozoa can be, others are helpful.
 The beneficial protozoa eat harmful bacteria and make excellent food for fish and other animals.